Home

 Gotwalt, Charles E. .
 ADVENTURES OF A PRIVATE IN THE AMERICAN CIVIL WAR

 There is no date on this volume--appears to be first half of 20th century.
 Gotwalt was a member of the 87th Pennsylvania Volunteers.
 (See: History of the 87th Pennsylvania Volunteers by George Powell, York, Pennsylvania) 'This biographical record of the adventures of Mr. Charles E. Gotwalt...has been prepared by members of his family, at his suggestion from his own dictation and reminscences.' (preface) 4to., 38 leaves (printed on rectos only), reproduced typescript (rexograph?), blue cloth with gilt lettering on front.
 Owner signed (Cadet Ronald Lauer.)
-Good, cover is worn and stained.
+Fairly Good, cover is worn and stained.
+But internally text is in excellent condition, no wear, tear or staining.
 Rare. (a49933)

 Hodgman, Rev. S. A. .
 THE GREAT REPUBLIC JUDGED, BUT NOT DESTROYED; OR, THE BEGINNING AND END OF SLAVERY, AND THE JUSTICE OF GOD DISPLAYED IN THE DOOM OF SLAVEHOLDERS